The

 of rebels.
 It was called the Slave

-Rebellion and it lead to the liberation of Haiti and they tossed the French right out on their ear and out of
+Rebellion and it lead to the liberation of Haiti.
+They tossed the French right out on their ear and out of

 their richest province.